ozfortress/ozfortress_docs/docs/rules/global.md

 There is no limit to the number of Out-of-Region players that may be on a roster.
 However, Out-of-Region players must satisfy the [3.2.1.
 Ping Limit](/rules/global/#341-ping-limit) or have an exception approved as outlined in [3.2.3.
 Exceptions](/rules/global/#323-exceptions).

 ### 4.5.
 Disbanded Teams
-Captains of a disbanded team will receive a captaincy ban.
-Furthermore, all players on the Active Roster of a disbanded team will be barred from play for the remainder of that season. **Disbanded Teams are not awarded in-game medals.**
+Captains of a disbanded team will receive a Captaincy Ban.
+Furthermore, all players on the Active Roster of a disbanded team will be barred from play for the remainder of that season in both Sixes and Highlander. **Disbanded Teams are not awarded in-game medals.**

 To prevent penalties, team captains and/or team members are encouraged to promptly engage with administrators at the first sign of issues to work towards a solution.